BOTANICAL REFERENCE

 *Caffeinated*

-Potential weight loss support
+Antioxidant; May improve digestion.
+Potential weight loss support.

 Individuals sensitive to caffeine may experience restlessness or have trouble sleeping.